Brian Guy

 Founder and Editor

 To say Brian Guy is hooked on live theatre would be an understatement.
-As of this writing, Brian has subscriptions to four theatres in the Seattle area and is on track to see an additional 20 shows in New York in a single calendar year.
+As of this writing, Brian has subscriptions to at least four theatres in the Seattle area, in addition to seeing numerous shows in New York each season.
 Brian has also performed as an amateur actor in community theatre plays and musicals, and he has enjoyed taking acting classes and vocal lessons to further enhance his appreciation of and respect for this art form.
 “My absolute favorite thing of all of this is just meeting more amazing theatre people, as theatre people are the best.
 And if I get to spread the word about the joy of live theatre in the process, that’s bonus,” says Brian.

-Going to so many shows has taught Brian a few things about seat selection (hint: it varies by show and by venue), how to beat the restroom line at intermission, and which shows to prioritize seeing (there are too many to see them all).
+Going to so many shows has taught Brian a few things about seat selection (hint: it varies by show and by venue) and which shows to prioritize seeing (there are too many to see them all).
 Therefore, Brian is working on a book to share these learnings.
 This book is targeted for publication in early 2026.
 Follow Brian on Instagram, Facebook, and Bluesky to stay updated!